 Adult students can return at any point to finish college.
 The 3.5 million adults identified potential completers have the highest potential to return and finish college.
-The implications that can be drawn from the five-year follow-up analysis are clear, and they are especially relevant to the states that have a disproportionately large number of potential completers relative to the overall
+The implications that can be drawn from the five-year follow-up analysis are clear, and they are especially relevant to the states that have a disproportionately large number of potential completers relative to the overall Some College, No Degree population.
+Chief among the national data that examines this growing population of potential completers includes:

-1Students who had at least one enrollment record at U.S. colleges and universities after January 1, 1993 (the beginning of the NSC database), with no enrollment records between August 14, 2017, and December 31, 2018, and no degree or certificate awarded anywhere as of December 31, 2018.
+&lt;sup>1Students who had at least one enrollment record at U.S. colleges and universities after January 1, 1993 (the beginning of the NSC database), with no enrollment records between August 14, 2017, and December 31, 2018, and no degree or certificate awarded anywhere as of December 31, 2018.
 The resulting number of students in this 25-year cohort was 35.9 million.

-2 NSC Maryland State Profile offers 570,129 SCND students (1.7 times the current Maryland postsecondary enrollment from Spring 2019) last enrolled in December 2018.
+&lt;sup>2 NSC Maryland State Profile offers 570,129 SCND students (1.7 times the current Maryland postsecondary enrollment from Spring 2019) last enrolled in December 2018.